 - A13.
-In some cases, the financial statements may represent that they are prepared in accordance with two financial reporting frameworks (e.g., FRSs and International Financial Reporting Standards).
+In some cases, the financial statements may represent that they are prepared in accordance with two financial reporting frameworks (e.g., SFRS(I)s and International Financial Reporting Standards).
 This may be because management is required, or has chosen, to prepare the financial statements in accordance with both frameworks, in which case both are applicable financial reporting frameworks.
 Such description is appropriate only if the financial statements comply with each of the frameworks individually.
 To be regarded as being prepared in accordance with both frameworks, the financial statements need to comply with both frameworks simultaneously and without any need for reconciling statements.
 In practice, simultaneous compliance is unlikely unless the jurisdiction has adopted the other framework as its own national framework, or has eliminated all barriers to compliance with it. - A14.
 Financial statements that are prepared in accordance with one financial reporting framework and that contain a note or supplementary statement reconciling the results to those that would be shown under another framework are not prepared in accordance with that other framework.
-This is because the financial statements do not include all the information in the manner required by that other framework. - A15.
-The financial statements may, however, be prepared in accordance with one applicable financial reporting framework and, in addition, describe in the notes to the financial statements the extent to which the financial statements comply with another framework (e.g., financial statements prepared in accordance with FRSs that also describe the extent to which they comply with another financial reporting framework).
-Such description may constitute supplementary financial information as discussed in paragraph 54 and is covered by the auditor's opinion if it cannot be clearly differentiated from the financial statements.
+This is because the financial statements do not include all the information in the manner required by that other framework.